Skip to main content

 Image from Koen Smilde

-Enjoy great coffee, brunch dishes and a dazzling spread of cakes and pastries at Dignita, a sun-soaked cafe set in the exquisite surroundings of the Hoftuin.
-A window seat overlooking the garden or on the spacious terrace is the perfect spot for lunch with mum, friends, or maybe just to read the paper.
-As you’re munching on carrot cake or the signature eggs benedict (two particularly highly-rated items on the menu), you can absolutely feel good because the restaurant is part of a not-for-profit initiative that helps vulnerable adults to get back into the workplace.
+Enjoy great coffee, brunch dishes and a dazzling spread of cakes and pastries at Dignita, a sun-soaked cafe in the exquisite surroundings of the Hoftuin.
+A window seat overlooking the garden or on the spacious terrace is perfect for lunch with mum, friends, or reading the paper.
+As you’re munching on carrot cake or the signature eggs Benedict (two particularly highly-rated items on the menu), you can absolutely feel good because the restaurant is part of a not-for-profit initiative that helps vulnerable adults get back into the workplace.

 Cafe Eik & Linde